openeuler-mirror/community/en/Repository.md

 * `openeuler`: the name of the openEuler communtiy, actually it is no need to modify.
 * `managers`:  the managers you want to specify under `community` or the `repositories`.
-  The Gitee accounts that you want to add or remove as managers are needed here, like `zhuchunyi`.
+  The Gitee accounts are needed here, like `zhuchunyi`.
 * `developers`:  the developers you want to specify under `community` or the `repositories`.
-  The Gitee accounts that you want to add or remove as developers are needed here, like `igorkorkin`.
+  The Gitee accounts are needed here, like `igorkorkin`.
 * `viewers`:  the viewers you want to specify under `community` or the `repositories`.
-  The Gitee accounts that you want to add or remove as developers are needed here, like `jianminw`.
+  The Gitee accounts are needed here, like `jianminw`.

 ***NOTE***: you may find `managers`, `developers` and `viewers` are existing under `community` or the `repositories` in the same time.
 Let's see the difference between them: